campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 - Almost half of this game's quests, main quest or otherwise, are fetch quests, exacerbated by the points above.
 Much of the player's time will simply be spent walking between areas that you've already visited.
 - Much of the game is interrupted by its voiceless textbox cutscenes, which provide very little in terms of story or immersion.

-So, to sum things up: when the game isn't fun or rewarding to explore, and when the battles become something players eventually avoid, what's left?
+So, to sum things up: when the game isn't fun or rewarding to explore, and when the battles become something players eventually avoid, what's left in Xenoblade Chronicles 3's game loop?
+By the process of elimination, that would leave the game's narrative.
+But as explained above, it suffers from boring, unlikable characters and long, uneventful cutscenes.

  every single tough-to-find area of Aionios contains a measly item container that spews out useless rewards, such as gemstones or gold (which is completely useless in Xenoblade Chronicles 3).